xiaoxiaoxiaotao/App1/README.md

-Based on the provided directory structure and shell scripts, here's a `README.md` file for your project:

----

 # Docker-Based Function Chaining System

 This project is a Docker-based function chaining system that includes multiple containers, each running a specific service.
 The system is controlled by a central controller that manages the flow of data between these services.